-Complete the Repository Scope section of this handbook. ☐ Evaluate whether your audience and content can be served by an existing repository at Cornell. ☐ Work with stakeholders to identify functionalities that you would wish for in your ideal repository service.
+ш Complete the Repository Scope section of this handbook. ☐ Evaluate whether your audience and content can be served by an existing repository at Cornell. ☐ Work with stakeholders to identify functionalities that you would wish for in your ideal repository service.
 Consult with your Preservation Strategist to ensure long-term preservation management.
 (For more detail on this bullet point, see the section on Preservation .)
 If you're providing repository services already, document what works well with your current repository service and what could work better.
 Perform a needs assessment to determine whether or not your current collection mode is serving the needs of your constituents.
 Identify stakeholders that you would like to reach but have not been successful in doing SO.

-h f you currently have insufficient staffing and resources to complete your work to the highest possible standard, describe additional staffing and resource needs.
-Document both your process and your results.
-Whether platform importar g and Resource Planning ryou are setting up an entirely new repository, migrating extant content to a new n, or undergoing efforts to scale up ingest of content within your current platform, it is not to have at least a rudimentary tool or checklist to generate an estimate of your and resource needs. collectio Instead, of effort ingest.
-It the variances in repository platforms (open-source vs. proprietary), content types, and and staffing models, however, it is difficult to design a one-size-fits-all checklist.
-There are a few action items that you might consider as you generate a rough estimate (in a 12-month time frame) and also a few actions to consider if you plan to scale up to is highly recommended that you also consult the section on Defining Repository which goes into much greater detail regarding the action items below. or purposes of comparison/benchmarking, identify similar efforts that may have taken place within other (Library) units.
-Consult the Repository Inventory produced by the place within other (Library) units.
+highest possible standard, describe additional staffing and resource needs.
+Wheth platfor import ng and Resource Planning her you are setting up an entirely new repository, migrating extant content to a new rm, or undergoing efforts to scale up ingest of content within your current platform, it is tant to have at least a rudimentary tool or checklist to generate an estimate of your g and resource needs. collect Instead of effo ingest. the variances in repository platforms (open-source vs. proprietary), content types, and cion and staffing models, however, it is difficult to design a one-size-fits-all checklist. d, here are a few action items that you might consider as you generate a rough estimate ort (in a 12-month time frame) and also a few actions to consider if you plan to scale up .
+It is highly recommended that you also consult the section on Defining Repository , which goes into much greater detail regarding the action items below.
+For purposes of comparison/benchmarking, identify similar efforts that may have taken place within other (Library) units.
 Consult the Repository Inventory produced by the Repository Inventory Working Group.

-- ☐ Identify ingest type (e.g. self-deposit, mediated deposit, batches, or individual file uploads).
-See Defining Repository Scope section, specifically the "Active and passive content collection" portion. - □ Document the number, type, and size of files you or external partners uploaded to your repository in the past 12 months.
-Extrapolate growth projection of annual additional records and file size. - ☐ Calculate roughly how many hours per week were dedicated to this effort and by whom, including staff assistance from other units (e.g. eCommons Administrators team).
-Extrapolate growth projection of annual FTE. - ☐ Consider whether you need to digitize the collection material.
-See Curation section for more details. - ☐ Review new or desirable functionalities gathered from stakeholders during your Needs Assessment, and consider whether these new functionalities will require in-house development.
-If so, consult with CUL IT.
+Identify ingest type (e.g. self-deposit, mediated deposit, batches, or individual file uploads).
+See Defining Repository Scope section, specifically the "Active and passive content collection" portion.
+Document the number, type, and size of files you or external partners uploaded to your repository in the past 12 months.
+Extrapolate growth projection of annual additional records and file size.
+Calculate roughly how many hours per week were dedicated to this effort and by whom including staff assistance from other units (e.g. eCommons Administrators team).
+Extrapolate growth projection of annual FTE.